seetadev/PolyOps/README.md

 Votes are uploaded to IPFS with the most recent vote linking to one before.
 This is done by storing the previous vote's CID in the file of the newest one.
 Therefore a chain of verifiable data is created.

 We are generating NFTs for NFC tags of drone licenses of drone owners/drivers and contract professionals involved in drone administration on FVM.
 Please visit https://github.com/seetadev/PolyOps/tree/main/Moralis-Tx-Dashboard/nft-fvm-nfc-tags

+Links: shorturl.at/chzB6 (dapp, monitoring), https://youtu.be/dk3TQlEsxfo and https://youtu.be/dqR-I70UT1I (dapp, management).

 # Web3 and OSS eco-system and Tools